Is sports betting investing or gambling?

-If you have had experience trading with stocks and shares or with forex etc, some of these principles may seem familiar to you.
+If you have had experience trading with stocks and shares, forex etc, some of these principles may seem familiar to you.

 Sports Investing Bankroll

-We base our strategy on a starting bankroll of $10,000.
-If you haven’t got access to funds of this size, you can still make 200% ROI a year, but it’ll take longer to get to $1m.
+You can still make 200% ROI a year if you haven’t got access to funds of this size, but it’ll take longer to get to $1m.

 If that means, for the time being, you must work longer hours at your job then so be it.

 We also operate by investing 1 unit per investment, where 1 unit equates to 1% of your bankroll.
-So, for a bankroll of $10,000, 1 unit = $100.

 Sensible bankroll management will keep your balance growing at a controllable rate while minimizing the impact of any losses.

 Selecting Your Investment

 You will need to be disciplined and stick to becoming an expert in a maximum of 2 particular sports/markets etc.

 This could be that you only invest on over/under markets, sticking to a certain team or a mixture of the two to create a specific niche.

 Using the NHL as an example, the season starts in October and the last game of the playoffs is in June.

 This creates a 4-month layoff where, if you stuck to one sport, you won’t make any additional money, so it helps to become an expert in a sport that is active over the first’s off-season.

 Once you have selected your investments, it’s time to go digging for information.

-Sports Investing Step 2 – Growth
+Sports Investing Step 1 – Growth

 Even when you start making good money, don’t take anything out during the first year.